Tour of Britain: 2020

 Scheduled to take place between Sunday 6 and Sunday 13 September, the 2020 Tour of Britain was due to start with its first Cornwall Grand Départ.
 Aberdeenshire and Aberdeen were to host the final stage, marking the furthest point north the race would have visited.
 The race would have formed part of the UCI ProSeries, comprising the second tier of the men's elite road cycling events, launched by the sport's governing body for 2020.
 In May 2020, the 2020 edition was cancelled due to the COVID-19 pandemic.
 The 2021 Tour of Britain followed the route scheduled for the 2020 edition.

 2021

+The men's Tour of Britain race returned to its usual September format after the previous year's cancellation due to the COVID-19 pandemic.
+The race started on 5 September in Penzance, Cornwall, and finished on 12 September in Aberdeen, Scotland.

 2022

 The race returned to Yorkshire for the first time since 2009 and was scheduled to pass through Dorset for the first time.
 The final three stages were cancelled, and the race declared completed, due to the death of Elizabeth II.

 2023

-The 2023 race will begin in Manchester on 3 September and will finish in Wales on Sunday 10 September.
-Full details of the route will be announced in spring 2023.
+The 2023 race began in Manchester on 3 September and finished in Caerphilly on Sunday 10 September.